-Table 7-3 on page 13 shows EEPROM memory organization for the XMEGA A3 devices.
-EEEPROM write and erase operations can be performed one page or one byte at the time, while reading the EEPROM is done one byte at the time.
-For EEPROM access the NVM Address Register (ADDR[m:n] is used for addressing.
-The most significant bits in the address (E2PAGE) gives the page number and the least significant address bits (E2BYTE) gives the byte in the page.
+Table 7-3 on page 13 shows EEPROM memory organization for the XMEGA A3B devices.
+EEPROM write and erase operations can be performed one page or one byte at the time, while reading the EEPROM is done one byte at the time.
+For EEPROM access the NVM Address Register (ADDR[m:n]) is used for addressing.
+The most significant bits in the address (E2PAGE) give the page number and the least significant address bits (E2BYTE) give the byte in the page.